In the matter of the désastres of Gail Alison Cochrane and Orb a.r.l.

 The Bill will also make ipso facto clauses which would allow contracts to be terminated solely due to an insolvency event unenforceable if a company is undertaking a restructure.

 Singapore, Delaware, and New York Courts Adopt Cross-Border Insolvency Cooperation Guidelines

 Courts in Singapore, New York and Delaware have formally implemented Guidelines for Communication and Cooperation between Courts in Cross-border Insolvency Matters.
 The Guidelines were developed by judges from several jurisdictions, including Australia, Bermuda, the British Virgin Islands, Canada, the Cayman Islands, England and Wales, Singapore, and the United States, who participated in discussions at a meeting of the Judicial Insolvency Network in Singapore in October 2016.
 The stated purpose of the Guidelines is "to improve the efficiency and effectiveness of cross-border insolvency proceedings and to enhance coordination and cooperation among courts under whose supervision such proceedings are being conducted."
 Their objective is to improve efficiency in complex cases, which will benefit all stakeholders by minimising litigation, time, and expense.

 The Insolvency (England and Wales) Rules 2016 came into force on 6 April 2017, replacing the Insolvency Rules 1986.
 We have drafted a series of daily updates covering the new rules which can be accessed via our website here or on our Twitter account where they are updated daily.

-This update was jointly written by Alan Bennett, Olivia Bridger, and Sarah Shrimpton.
+This update was jointly written by Alan Bennett, and Olivia Bridger.